MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

 - Computer_3

-*Computer_1* hosts the primary replica.
-In this case, you should configure security settings for *Computer_1* on *Computer_2* and *Computer_3*.
-If *Computer_2* is going to host the primary replica after failover, other computers should also have WMI security configured for this computer.
+**Computer_1** hosts the primary replica.
+In this case, you should configure security settings for **Computer_1** on **Computer_2** and **Computer_3**.
+If **Computer_2** is going to host the primary replica after failover, other computers should also have WMI security configured for this computer.

-The local system account of each node that might act as the Primary one must have WMI permissions for other nodes of the current Availability Group.
-The same is for domain action account used for monitoring.
+The local system account of each node that might act as the primary one must have WMI permissions for other nodes in the current Availability Group.
+The same is for the domain action account.

 Below are the steps to configure security for configurations with the local system account.
-The provided instruction suggests that the *SQLAON-020* computer hosts the primary replica.
+The provided instruction suggests that the **SQLAON-020** computer hosts the primary replica.
 These steps should be taken on each replica that participates in the target Availability Group.

 To configure permissions for Always On workflows when server names exceed 15 characters, perform the following steps: